thenexthub/Codira/docs/DebuggingTheCompiler.md

 ### Debugging the Compiler using advanced LLDB Breakpoints

-LLDB has very powerful breakpoints, which can be utilized in many ways to debug the compiler and Swift executables.
+LLDB has very powerful breakpoints, which can be utilized in many ways to debug the compiler and Codira executables.
 The examples in this section show the LLDB command lines.
 In Xcode you can set the breakpoint properties by clicking 'Edit breakpoint'.